wkaster/N76E003/README.md

 # N76E003

-This project aim to support the Nuvoton N76E003 microcontroller in Linux
+This project aim to support the Nuvoton N76E003 microcontroller in Linux/Windows (Cygwin)
 using SDCC.

 Problem with bitwise OR and SFRs  (Thanks to Skcks)